 Cathleen Balid

 Cathleen Balid is a Filipina writer from New York.
-She is the Founder and Co-Editor-in-Chief of HaluHalo Journal, an international journal highlighting Southeast Asian youth.
-Outside of writing, she is passionate about representation in literature, advocacy through judicial reform, and alpacas.
+The founder and Co-Editor-in-Chief of HaluHalo Journal, an international journal highlighting Southeast Asian youth, her work has been recognized by the Adroit Prize for Prose, New York Times, Columbia College Chicago, Ringling College, Roanoke Review, Surging Tide Magazine, and others.
+Outside of writing, she is passionate about prison reform, representation in literature, and alpacas.

 Experience